NFL on Nickelodeon: On-air staff

 While Noah Eagle was tasked with describing the play-by-play action, and Nate Burleson was there to break down the more complicated aspects of football into understandable terms, 15 year old Gabrielle Nevaeh Green was there to offer insights and asks questions as a stand-in for young viewers unfamiliar with the sport.
 During the January 10 telecast, the crew tried to explain to viewers the play clock's importance, why third down plays are crucial, and the meaning of what a catch actually is.

-According to Green, who became the first female to commentate in a CBS booth during the NFL playoffs, she was going to up there with Eagle and Burleson to provide some fun for the kids at home.
-She added that she was very new to football and felt like a lot of kids and families at home who were going to be watching the broadcast would be new as well, and that's what was so special about this.
-Green said that Nickelodeon would be bringing football to a brand-new audience and that it would be a lot of fun.
-Green also believed that it would inspire girls like her and this would let them know they could do anything they put their minds to.
-Green in the process, was accidentally given CBS analyst Tony Romo's 800-page game notes package.

-Green's All That co-star Lex Lumpkin, who would serve as a sideline reporter for the game, said that Nickelodeon was going to be up close and personal with the players.
-Lumpkin also stressed that bringing both the NFL and Nickelodeon together for the first time, as well as a new look and new feel would be amazing.
-Lumpkin claimed that while he didn't specifically reach out to other sideline reporters, he did do research in watching them and seeing how they did it.
-Lumpkin more specifically, watched how they reacted to certain things and what they might have said when they were up.

 For the January 16, 2022 broadcast, the booth stayed largely the same, however, Dylan Gilmer (of the Nickelodeon series Tyler Perry's Young Dylan) would replace Lumpkin as the sideline reporter.

 For the December 25, 2022 broadcast between the Los Angeles Rams and Denver Broncos from SoFi Stadium in Inglewood, California, Dylan Schefter (the daughter of ESPN reporter, Adam Schefter and contributor to Nickelodeon's NFL Slimetime) served as the sideline reporter.
 Following the game, Schefter interviewed the game's Nickelodeon Valuable Player Award winner, Rams quarterback Baker Mayfield.
 The Christmas Day 2022 telecast also featured live commentary by actor Bill Fagerbakke in character as Patrick Star from SpongeBob SquarePants.
+Fagerbakke, a former Idaho Vandals football defensive lineman whose previous character Michael "Dauber" Dybinski (an assistant football coach from the sitcom Coach) had served as the inspiration for Patrick, returned for the Super Bowl LVIII broadcast, paired with his co-star Tom Kenny (an admitted football novice) as SpongeBob, with both appearing as their characters via motion capture.
+Kenny and Fagerbakke were given free rein to improvise in character, which required Fagerbakke to dial back some of his football knowledge but also allowed him and Kenny to make jokes that the children's audience would not likely understand, under the premise that the two characters were "knuckleheads;" Kenny recalled after the game a particular joke about Leonardo DiCaprio's dating life, also noting that he had unintentionally called back to a previous unrelated SpongeBob joke around the number 25.